Will important Google Grants changes affect your account from March 2017?

 For eligible charities in the UK, the Google Grants programme offers grants of $10,000 per month to fund your paid search activities, giving an invaluable boost to your online marketing and donor recruitment efforts.

 Fresh Egg has worked with a number of UK charities to achieve, and to retain, Google Grants status.
 If you’re not among them and would like to learn more about the programme and the expertise Fresh Egg can bring, dive into our blog post on how to make the most of the Google Ad Grants programme or download our guide to using Google Ad Grants.

-But for organisations already taking part in the Google Grants programme, Google are changing the way that charities qualify that could require you to take immediate action to ensure you stay on the programme beyond 31 March 2017.
+But for organisations already taking part in the Google Grants programme, Google is changing the way that charities qualify that could require you to take immediate action to ensure you stay on the programme beyond 31 March 2017.

 Google Grants is part of an umbrella programme called Google for Non-Profits.
 In addition to the in-kind advertising credit already offered, Google for Non-Profits will now offer a suite of tools to support the important work being undertaken by charities and not-for-profit organisations.
 Previously it has been possible to join Google Grants without being a member of Non-Profits, but from March, membership of the umbrella programme is mandated.